Nyabsi/VRCAA/README.md

 > NOTE: VRCAA is still under development, you should report issues if you find them to our discord, or at [issue tracker](https://github.com/Nyabsi/VRCAA/issues)

-VRCAA is free and open-source utility on your Android device which allows you to manage your VRChat friends, groups, profile and much more from the comfort of your phone!
+VRCAA is free and open-source utility on your Android device (and Meta Quest devices!) which allows you to manage your VRChat friends, groups, profile and much more from the comfort of your phone!

 [Click here to download the latest build](https://github.com/Nyabsi/vrcaa/releases/download/latest/VRCAA-signed.apk)